Good Clinical Practice (GCP) Courses

 -

-Goal This course is aimed at providing prospective clinical investigators with the essential knowledge of Good Clinical Practice (GCP) and of other regulatory and ethical requirements, and the skills for contributing to clinical trials.
+Basic GCP provides prospective clinical investigators with the essential knowledge of GCP and other regulatory and ethical requirements.
+Participants receive skills for contributing to clinical trials.

 Content